UT-EE-Mobile-App-Development/tartu-explorer/README.md

 Rando Roosik (Orants Rando Roosik) - Researcher <br/>
 Madis Puu (madsipuu) - Editor <br/>

+## Data Model and Local Storage

+Tartu Explorer uses a **local Room database** to store all gameplay-related data persistently on the device.
+The database is designed around several key entities that represent the structure of the game world and the player’s progress:

+- **AdventureEntity** – defines each adventure with a title, description, difficulty, and estimated duration.
+- **QuestEntity** – represents a single location or step within an adventure, including GPS coordinates and a target radius.
+- **HintEntity** – stores optional hints (text or image) for each quest.
+- **PlayerEntity** – tracks player information such as name, completed quests, total steps, and experience points.
+- **AdventureSessionEntity** – logs each play session, linking a player to an adventure, including start and completion times.
+- **QuestAttemptEntity** – stores attempts for each quest, tracking success and duration.
+- **HintUsageEntity** – records when and which hints were used during an attempt.
+- **PlayerAdventureProgressEntity** – saves the player’s current position within an adventure, so progress can be resumed later.

+All entities are connected through **foreign key relationships**, enabling efficient queries such as:
+- total hints used per player
+- completed adventures and success rates
+- average time per quest or session

 ## Features

+- **All core pages implemented:**
+  The app currently includes all main sections — **Main Menu**, **Statistics**, **Map Selection**, and **Game View**.
+  - The **Main Menu** and **Statistics Page** are already fully designed and functional.
+  - The **Map Selection** and **Game View** currently use placeholder graphics, serving as prototypes for navigation and gameplay flow.

+- **Adventure loading from backend:**
+  The **Game View** dynamically loads available **Adventures** and their corresponding **Quests** (the steps of each Adventure) from the backend.
+  Players must first select an Adventure via the **Map Selection** screen before starting the game.

+- **Hint system integrated:**
+  In the Game View, players can tap on **Hints**, which are fetched directly from the local database and displayed contextually during gameplay.

+- **Complete backend database structure:**
+  The database schema (based on Room) includes all core entities such as Player, Adventure, Quest, Hint, and tracking tables for sessions, progress, and hint usage.

+- **Work in progress:**
+  Dynamic updates to the **Statistics Page** (based on live database data) are currently under development on the `dev` branches.

+## User Stories
 * As a user I want to be able to select different tracks, so that I can choose the type of experience I get
 * As a user i want to be able to see my location in the app, so i can use it for navigation
 * As a user I want to be able to see a picture of the place that i must find